oraclechinaappdev/CloudNative_Mobile/Putting All Together/502-PuttingAllTogetherLab.md

 1. Go to home page of the Loyalty Management application.
 The Loyalty Management application URL should be in the format of:
 `https://**<JCS WLS instance IP Adress>**/loyalty/jsp/welcome.jsp`
-Provide an integer value for **Input Offer Criteria**, enter `10000` in this example represent any customer who has 10000 points or above to match offer criteria.
+Provide an integer value for **Input Offer Criteria**, enter `10000` in this example representing any customer who has 10000 points or above to match offer criteria.
 Select a **Target Product**, `Festival Blend` is chosen in this example.
 Then click `Search` button.

 ![](images/502/01.offer.search.png)

-2. The number of total customers who match the offer critieria is shown, click `Next` button.
+2. The number of total customers who match the offer criteria is shown, click `Next` button.

 ![](images/502/02.offer.target.png)